To Request an Action Plan to address Low Back Pain Click Here

 Some people have allergy-like reactions to hot or cold temperatures, sunlight, or other environmental triggers.
 Sometimes, friction (rubbing or roughly stroking the skin) will cause symptoms.

 A specific allergy is not usually passed down through families (inherited).
 However, if both your parents have allergies, you are likely to have allergies.
 The chance is greater if your mother has allergies.
+This is most likely due to mimicking the behavior of the parent that leads to similar immune responses.

-Severe allergic reactions (anaphylaxis) need to be treated with a medicine called epinephrine, which can be life saving when given right away.
+Severe allergic reactions (anaphylaxis) need to be treated with a medicine called epinephrine, which can be life-saving when given right away.
 If you use epinephrine, call 911 and go straight to the hospital.
 The best way to reduce symptoms is to avoid what causes your allergies.
 This is especially important for food and drug allergies.
 There are several types of medications to prevent and treat allergies.
 Which medicine your doctor recommends depends on the type and severity of your symptoms, your age, and overall health.
 Illnesses that are caused by allergies (such as asthma, hay fever, and eczema) may need other treatments.

 The health care provider will perform a physical exam and ask questions, such as when the allergy occurs.